 Thank you for considering donating your bike to us.
 As a registered charity with a range of community programmes, your support allows us to improve health and wellbeing as well as social, education and employment opportunities.
 As well as support a greener economy.
 Bikes change lives!

-Perth bike donations – we can only accept bike donations from 10-4.30pm on Fridays and Saturdays.
+Perth bike donations – we accept bike donations from 10am to 4.30pm between Wednesdays and Saturdays.

 Unfortunately we are currently unable to collect bikes from households.